 There really isn’t much to say about water other than that it needs to be protected (and by protected I mean taken care of) and conserved and when possible, reused.
-Fresh water is becoming scarcer because of population rise which results in greater usage for drinking, washing, rising, bathing, etc. The precious liquid is likewise in greater demand due to both droughts and warming temperatures, which makes conservation of water all the more important.
+Fresh water is becoming scarcer because of population rise which results in greater usage for drinking, washing, rinsing, bathing, etc. The precious liquid is likewise in greater demand due to both droughts and warming temperatures, which makes conservation of water all the more important.
 And, connected to this, because of rising sea levels, there is increased incidence of salt water intrusion into fresh water sources, such as in rivers and streams.

-Soil: soil is like the glue that holds plants, trees, grass and the like in place as much as grass, trees, plants and the like allows soil to stay put.
+Soil: soil is like the glue that holds plants, trees, grass and the like in place as much as grass, trees, plants and the like allow soil to stay put.
 And, it’s both what’s in and what’s not in soil that matters most.

 A lot of what’s added and applied to grass to keep it lush and green can work its way down into the earth below.
 If the topical chemicals are toxic, application of such can affect soils in a negative way.
-If it poses a health hazard, extensive remediation measures have to be undertaken to rid affected soils of such toxins.
+If it poses a health hazard, extensive remediation measures have to be undertaken to rid affected soils of such toxic substances.
 Vernon, California and its residents know about what I’m referring to all too well, I’m sure.
 Related story here.

 Keeping soils healthy is essential for plant survival/population perpetuation.
 Landfill waste, meanwhile, if it is organic can be turned into compost and the compost therefore serves as a soil enhancer or amendment.

 Climate in the context of cities is a matter of utmost importance.
 As we are witnessing in many parts of the world, climate is what’s impacting glacial change.
 The Earth’s many glaciers are retreating; they are shrinking.
-In some South American cities, for instance, that depend on glacial melt for their water supplies, as long as such supplies remain intact, a sustainable supply of water is guaranteed.
+In some South American cities, for instance, that use glacial melt for water sources or supplies, as long as such supplies remain intact, a sustainable supply of water is guaranteed.
 In the absence of a glacial supply other H2O sources must be identified.
 One is desalinization processes.
 Often thought of as a “last-resort” measure, in some instances, this may be the only practical solution.
 It’s a solution whose foundation is rooted in science – applied scientific practices and principles.

 Contemplative point 1: Is there an air pollution-climate change or global warming connection?